 BUSN 150 Principles of Accounting Study of financial accounting theory as a tool for effective business management and control.
-Emphasis will be placed on the accounting cycle and cash-flow analysis as well as analysis and comprehension of standard financial statements.
-Prerequisite: ECON-101
+Emphasis will be placed on the accounting cycle and cash-flow analysis as well as analysis and comprehension of standard financial statements.Prerequisite: ECON-101 with a C- or better

-BUSN/ECON 160 Statistics for Business and Economics Designed to give economics and business students the quantitative skills necessary to understand as well as undertake a serious research project.
+BUSN 160 Statistics for Business and Economics Designed to give economics and business students the quantitative skills necessary to understand as well as undertake a serious research project.
 The emphasis in this course is on statistical inference and basic econometrics.
 The principal topics covered are probability and probability distributions, sampling distributions, confidence intervals, hypothesis testing, and regression analysis.
 Computer software will be used to apply these techniques to relevant economic problems.
 Students may substitute MATH 260 for BUSN/ECON 160.
-Prerequisite: ECON-101
+Prerequisite: ECON-101 with a C- or better

 BUSN 205 Principles of Management Explores fundamental management concepts, strategies, combining theory with practical application.
 Core course topics revolve around leadership, team motivation, goal-setting and evaluation, effective communication, and results-oriented practices.
 Team work and oral presentation skills are heavily emphasized.
 Students ultimately define their own authentic leadership styles and purposes.
-Speakers, texts, and articles will supplement class discussions.Prerequisite: ECON-101.
+Speakers, texts, and articles will supplement class discussions.Prerequisite: ECON-101 with a C- or better.
 Open to Junior and Senior Business majors and all Sophomore and First-Year students.